bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 59°
+- 62°
-- Overcast
+- Mostly Cloudy
-- 90% humidity
+- 84% humidity
-- 11 mph wind
+- 13 mph wind
-- 98% cloud cover
+- 71% cloud cover
 - 36 AQI 🟩
-- 0.05 inches of rain expected in the next 48 hours
+- 0.02 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>